ConwayC1987/Portfolio-2/README.md

 # User Stories

-As a user I want to be able to play a fun game.
+- As a user I want to be able to play a fun game.
-As a user I want to be able to see the rules for the quiz before I start As a user I want to get a score from the quiz to mark my progress As a user I want to play again when I complete the quiz
+- As a user I want to be able to see the rules for the quiz before I start.
+- As a user I want to get a score from the quiz to mark my progress.
+- As a user I want to play again when I complete the quiz

 # Features
 Features used include: <details>